fniessink/next-action/README.md

 - Instead of `before` you can also use `p` (for "parent") because some other tools that work with *Todo.txt* files use that.
 - A task can block multiple other tasks by repeating the before key, e.g. `Buy groceries before:cooking and before:sending_invites`.
 - A task can be blocked by multiple other tasks by repeating the after key, e.g. `Eat meal after:cooking and after:setting_the_table`.
+- If a task blocks one or more tasks, the blocking task takes on the priority and due date of the tasks it is blocking:
+  - the blocking task is considered to have a priority that is the maximum of its own priority and the priorities of the tasks it is blocking, and
-- If a task blocks one or more tasks, the blocking task is considered to have a due date that's the minimum of its own due date and the due dates of the tasks it's blocking.
+  - the blocking task is considered to have a due date that is the minimum of its own due date and the due dates of the tasks it is blocking.

 ### Styling the output